 - You may refrigerate it before serving.

-It is better to use Arebian dates for great flavor.
+- It is better to use Arabian dates for great flavor.

-Dates are integral part of this dessert and without dates Sheer Khurma is incomplete
+- Dates are an integral part of this dessert and without dates Sheer Khurma is incomplete

 Eid Special Recipes from Debjanir Rannaghar!